 The chart below shows how the sound of the PRODUCT was assessed by the Multi-Dimensional Audio Quality Score (MDAQS) algorithm from HEAD acoustics.

 For most people, the sound of the Sony WF-1000XM5 will be pleasing, owing to its tuning and strong ability to maintain a convincing illusion of 3D space with a stereo image.
 Though you may notice distortion now and again, it doesn’t seem to rise to the level of being all that annoying to a virtual panel of hundreds of listeners.
-Overall, these earbuds post one of the highest overall MDAQS ratings we’ve come across, and it means there’s a high likelihood that you’ll like their sound.
+Overall, these earbuds post one of the highest overall MDAQS ratings we’ve come across, and it means there’s a strong likelihood that you’ll like their sound.

 Timbre (MOS-T) represents how faithfully the earbuds reproduce the frequency spectrum and temporal resolution (timing information).